 On this daySep 27, 1958

 White Little Rock Voters Choose to Close Public Schools Rather Than Integrate

-On September 27, 1958, following violent resistance and political conflict from the white community over attempts to integrate Central High School in Little Rock, Arkansas, city residents voted to close local public schools rather than comply with federal desegregation orders.
+On September 27, 1958, following violent resistance and a legal campaign by the white community against attempts to integrate Central High School in Little Rock, Arkansas, city residents voted to close local public schools rather than comply with federal desegregation orders.

 After the U.S. Supreme Court's 1954 decision in Brown v.
 Board of Education, school boards across the country were ordered to draft desegregation plans.
 The school board in Little Rock, Arkansas, drafted a plan for small numbers of Black students to begin attending previously all-white schools during the 1957-1958 school year.
 But when nine Black students, known as the Little Rock Nine, made their way to Central High School for the first day of classes in September 1957, they were met by angry crowds and the Arkansas National Guard blocked their entry.
 Arkansas Governor Orval Faubus encouraged the protestors and did everything in his power to hinder integration.
 Eventually, President Dwight Eisenhower deployed federal troops to Arkansas and commanded the Arkansas National Guard to escort the students to school.